pentandra/lifepreserver/items/static/blog/putting-the-pieces-together-technology/index.md

 <figcaption>--- Atul Gawande, <cite>The Checklist Manifesto</cite>, p.
 [185]{.oldstyle}</figcaption>
 </figure>

-Decision trees can also be used as an analytical tool to study and refine practices themselves.
-This is one of the most promising ideas to me, and is something that will connect research to practice in a way that simply does not exist right now.
-If we can approach this in a very general way, this idea has the potential to make a real difference in how we practice, not just as researchers but as practitioners in many other fields, and may even blur the line between researchers and practitioners.

 Sharing our patterns of practice is part of the answer to [increasing the porosity of the boundaries between knowledge clubs][porosity] and allowing